verumconsilium/laravel-browsershot/README.md

 composer require verumconsilium/laravel-browsershot
 ```

-After the package is installed the service provider will be automatically discoverted and two new Facades `PDF` and `Screenshot` will be available
+After the package is installed the service provider will be automatically discovered and two new Facades `PDF` and `Screenshot` will be available

 # Usage

-The recommended way to use this package is trhough its Facades
+The recommended way to use this package is through its Facades

 ## PDF